theochem/horton/doc/user_other_conversion.rst

 Conversion between file formats
 ###############################

-As discussed in the :ref:`user_getting_started.html#running-horton-as-horton-py-scripts` section, the required and optional command-line arguments of the conversion scripts are obtained by the ``--help`` flag:
+As discussed in the :ref:`user_getting_started.html#running-horton-as-horton-py-scripts` section, the (non-)optional command-line arguments of the conversion scripts can be looked at by the ``--help`` flag:

 .. code-block:: bash